'Pakistan on short list of 5G-ready countries with Zong's successful trial'

 He said that the Authority was making efforts in this regard and recognises that the introduction of 5G services would bring in a technological revolution.

-Information Technology and Telecommunication Division Secretary Shoaib Siddiqui lauded the efforts by PTA and congratulated CM Pak on becoming the first to have such a huge achievement under their belt.
+Information Technology and Telecommunication Division Secretary Shoaib Siddiqui lauded the efforts by PTA and congratulated CMPak on becoming the first to have the achievement under their belt.

 “I would like to take this moment in congratulating Zong for becoming the first Pakistani telecommunications operator to have successfully conducted the 5G trial and putting Pakistan on a short-list of countries which are 5G ready,” he said.